Helenpham1097/document/content/collections/pages/support-management.md

                 text: 'Platform support'
               -
                 type: text
                 text: ' is free and available to everyone.
-By adding Business or Premium Services, you and your team can also access '
+Business and Premium tier customers can also access ' -
-              -
                 type: text
                 marks: